Pennsylvania Department of Health

 Initial comments:

-Based on an Abbreviated Survey in response to two complaints, completed on September 23, 2025, it was determined that Laurel Square Healthcare and Rehabilitation Centerwas not in compliance with the following Requirements of the 28 Pa Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations related to the health portion of the survey process.
+Based on an abbreviated survey in response to a three complaints, completed on November 6, 2025, it was determined that Laurel Square Healthcare and Rehabilitation Center, was not in compliance with the 28 Pa Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations related to the health portion of the survey process.

 Plan of Correction: